Skip to content

 Culter Fell — common questions

 Culter Fell is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 14km with 613m of ascent and takes most walkers 4-6 hours.
-Terrain: Estate track to the col, then heathery grass and a faint quad-bike trace up the broad shoulder.
+Ground conditions: Estate track to the col, then heathery grass and a faint quad-bike trace up the broad shoulder.

-When is the best time to climb Culter Fell?
+What's the best month to climb Culter Fell?

-Good signal on summit; EE reliable.
+Strong summit reception; EE works well.
 Prominent Lanarkshire hill with clear sight lines.

 Is Culter Fell safe in winter?